England strike late to take charge of third Test

 |New Zealand 329 (Mitchell 109, Leach 5-100) & 168-5 (Latham 76)

-|England 360: Bairstow 162, Overton 97, Boult 4-104
+|England 360 (Bairstow 162, Overton 97, Boult 4-104)

 |New Zealand lead by 137 runs